 David A. Wimsett's works include newspaper and magazine articles, blogs, corporate writing, short stories and novels that range from historical fiction to fantasy and science fiction.
-He is also a film maker and photographer.
+He is also a film maker, photographer and composer.

 The stories he writes follow characters as they grow and have the opportunity to examine themselves and their place in the world on a deep level.
 His works include characters of diverse genders, gender identities, colours, ethnicities and backgrounds in leading roles who face realistic challenges in their lives with the opportunity to grow or diminish.

-He has appeared on radio and television talk shows and as a stage actor in musicals, comedies and dramas.
+He has appeared on radio, television, and on stage in musicals, comedies and dramas.
 He uses this experience to engage audiences when he makes appearances.

 Mr. Wimsett became a single parent in his twenties and both raised and guided his son into adulthood.

 He attended the Squaw Valley Community of Writers Workshop for four consecutive years.
-Beyond the Shallow Bank, his women’s historical fiction novel with elements of Celtic mythology won first-place for Magic, Legend & Lore and third place for Historical fiction at The BookFest Awards in Los Angeles.
-His epic fantasy novel Covenant With the Dragons, the final book of a series, won third place for Literary Sci-Fi & Fantasy and Honorable Mention for Epic Fantasy.
+Beyond the Shallow Bank, his women’s historical fiction novel with elements of Celtic mythology, won a gold medal for Magic, Legend & Lore and bronze for Historical fiction at The BookFest Awards in Los Angeles.
+Dragons Unremembered, the first book in an epic fantasy trilogy, won a silver medal for Literary Science Fiction & Fantasy and bronze medals for both Fantasy Action & Adventure and Dragons & Mythical Creatures.
+The third book in the trilogy, Covenant With the Dragons, won a bronze medal for Literary Sci-Fi & Fantasy and Honorable Mention for Epic Fantasy.

 Mr. Wimsett is also a founding member of the Canadian Freelance Guild and a member of The Writers’ Federation of Nova Scotia where he sits on the Writers’ Council.